IPS (Individual Pension Scheme)

-Reasons for taking out an individual pension plan
+Reasons for setting up an individual pension scheme (IPS)

-As a self-employed businessperson, you’re no doubt occupied with your firm every day.
-But do you give enough thought to your own financial future?
-An IPS enables your firm to fund supplementary pension capital for you, as its manager or director, in a tax-efficient way.
-The premiums you pay can be deducted as business expenses by your company.
+Being self-employed, you’re probably too busy every day running your business to think about your personal financial future.
+An IPS enables your firm to fund a supplementary pension for you, as its manager or director, in a tax-efficient way.
+In this case, the contributions you pay can be deducted as business expenses by your company.
 The KBC Keyman Pension Plan:

-- lets you build up a supplementary pension in a tax-friendly way
+- lets you build up a supplementary pension in a tax-efficient way

 - provides a replacement income if you become ill or have an accident